 Learn more about Cisco Umbrella SSO at the Cisco Umbrella Support site.

 Navigate to the Cisco Umbrella login page and click the Single sign on link.
 Enter your email address and click Sign In.
-This redirects to the Duo Single Sign-On login page.
-Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the Cisco Umbrella site after authenticating.
+This redirects you to Duo Single Sign-On to begin authentication.

 Congratulations!
 Your Cisco Umbrella users now authenticate using Duo Single Sign-On.

 See the full user login experience, including expired password reset (available for Active Directory authentication sources in the Duo End User Guide for SSO.

 To minimize additional Duo two-factor prompts when switching between Cisco Umbrella and your other Duo Single Sign-On SAML applications, be sure to apply a shared "Remembered Devices" policy to your SAML applications.

 Need some help?
 Try searching our Knowledge Base articles or Community discussions.
 For further assistance, contact Support.